-Water damage could come from a leak in a water line (usually covered) or from a leak in your roof (usually covered) or from seepage in through basement walls (hardly ever covered) or from flooding of normally dry ground (virtually never covered without separate Flood insurance).
-It can also come from water that backs up from sewers or drains or overflows from a sump pump, and that is what we want to discuss in today’s post.
+There are a number of ways your home could sustain water damage.
+It could be caused by a leak in a water line (usually covered) or by a leak in your roof (usually covered) or by seepage in through basement walls (hardly ever covered) or by flooding of normally dry ground (virtually never covered without separate Flood insurance).
+It can also be caused by water that backs up from sewers or drains or overflows from a sump pump, and that is what we want to discuss in today’s post.

 Most standard Homeowners policies do not cover water backup or sump pump overflow automatically.
 Typically, this is an option that you can add for additional premium.
 Most carriers will allow you to specify how large of a limit you’d like for this coverage, often in $5000 increments.
 Depending on your insurance company, the first $5000 in coverage may cost $25 to $100 per year, with higher limits going up from there.
 (Some carries only offer up to $5000 to $10,000 in coverage, while others offer maximum limits significantly higher.)